Dynamic programming by polymorphic semiring algebraic shortcut fusion: Applications

-In the above example, we want to constrain these subsets so that only $M$ occurrences appear in each sequence.
-Note that this is similar to, but subtly different from the problem of selecting subset size as the constraint, (\ref{eq:DP_combs}).
-So, using our algebraic theory, we have the the simple constraint algebra $v\left(\left(u,n\right)\right)=u$ where $u\in\left\{ 0,1\right\} $ and $\mathcal{M}=\left(\mathbb{N},+,0\right)$.
-Since $\mathcal{M}$ is a group, we insert this into (\ref{eq:lifted_product-group}) to obtain:
+Note that this is similar to, but subtly different from, the problem of selecting subset size as the constraint, (\ref{eq:combs-poly}).
+Using our algebraic theory, we express this constraint using the simple algebra $\mathcal{M}=\left(\mathbb{N},+,0\right)$ which adds up the number of failures and constraint map $v\left(i,n\right)=i$ where $i\in\left\{ 0,1\right\} $ and acceptance criteria $a\left(m\right)=T$ if $m=M$ and false otherwise.
+Since $\mathcal{M}$ is a group, we insert this into (\ref{eq:lifted_product-group}) to obtain,